 Continuing education credits are available for physicians, physician assistants, OT, SLP, social workers, and nurses.

-As Care Transitions Lead for the project, Dr. Galambos collaborates with Missouri Quality Improvement Project (MOQI) facilities, community agencies, consumers, and other stakeholders to advance discussions about care preferences and advance directives, among other duties.
-Over the last three years, Dr. Galambos has headed up the implementation of National Health Care Decisions Day Advance Directive Clinics in each of the 16 facilities, several assisted living villas, and health fairs.
-Partnering with Brigid Fernandez, ESQ and the Missouri Bar Association, local banks who supply notaries, and palliative care and hospice programs in the St. Louis area, these free clinics provide education on advance directives and participants can enact these documents if they so choose.
-Several hundred senior citizens, families, and health care workers have visited these clinics, received education, and enacted documents.
+As Care Transitions Lead for the project, Dr. Canada collaborates with Missouri Quality Improvement Project (MOQI) facilities, community agencies, consumers, and other stakeholders to advance discussions about care preferences and advance directives, among other duties.
+Dr. Canada provides oversight in the implementation of National Health Care Decisions Day Advance Directive Clinics in each of the 16 facilities, several assisted living villas, and health fairs.
+Partnering with the Missouri Bar Association, local banks who supply notaries, and palliative care and hospice programs in the St. Louis area, these free clinics provide education on advance directives and participants can enact these documents if they so choose.
+Several hundred senior citizens, families, and health care workers have visited these clinics, received education, and enacted documents throughout this project.

-The initiative proved highly effective, decreasing potentially avoidable hospitalizations by 34.5%.
+The initiative proved highly effective in the first phase of the project, decreasing potentially avoidable hospitalizations by 34.5%.

-As the next step, CMS awarded an additional $19.8 million to the team to test payment reforms to further reduce avoidable hospitalizations.
+Now in Phase 2, CMS awarded an additional $19.8 million to the team to test payment reforms to further reduce avoidable hospitalizations.
 The Initiative to Reduce Avoidable Hospitalizations among Nursing Facility Residents: Payment Reform will include nursing facilities that receive only the new payment model compared to nursing facilities that receive both the new payment model and the intervention used in the first project.
 The project targets the most common diseases associated with hospitalizations: pneumonia, dehydration, congestive heart failure, urinary tract infections, skin ulcers, and asthma.
 The goal of reducing avoidable hospitalizations is highly valued by residents, families, health care providers, and payment agencies.
 Marilyn Rantz leads the exceptional team for both studies.
-The team includes Amy Vogelsmeier, Lori Popejoy, Greg Alexander, Colleen Galambos, Greg Petroski, and Marcia Flesner.
+The team also includes Amy Vogelsmeier, Lori Popejoy, Greg Alexander, Greg Petroski, and Marcia Flesner.